Vixtorbir/TheGoonies_NimcomVideogames/Design.md

 # Analysis of each level
-## Objects
--All the objects that have been studied are from level 1 to level 3
+-All the objects and enemies that have been studied are from level 1 to level 3

 -All the names have been created by us, because the real ones weren't found

 -All the hit points have been calculated with the laser gun without any power up
+## Objects
 ### Level 1
 |Image|Name|Hit Points|Points|Description|Other stages where it is found|
 |:---:|:---:|:---:|:---:|---|:---:|